liuliu/ccv/doc/nnc.md

 ## 5. Common Neural Network Primitives

-The goal here is to provide a set of **common neural network primitives** for modeling as well as parameter updates.
+A set of **common neural network primitives** for modeling as well as parameter updates is provided.
+The API looks very much like **Sonnet** or **Keras**. **Common neural network primitives** implemented these interfaces at a common language layer (C language).
+Thus, variety of host languages to implement a simple shim layer on top to enable these high-level APIs.

 ## Supplementary Materials